ramonimbao/rt1w/README.md

 Run the program with `cargo run --release`.
 You can also give it a JSON configuration file as an argument to change the render settings without having to recompile the program using `--config [config.json]`.
 Scene loading is also now supported using `--scene [scene.json]`.
 You can also run the program in single-threaded mode by passing `--single-threaded` for whatever reason. ¯\\\_(ツ)\_/¯

 Example:
-`$ rt1w --scene res/scenes/cornell.json --config res/config/cornell.json --verbose`
+`$ cargo run --release -- --scene res/scenes/cornell.json --config res/config/cornell.json`

 # Performance